 Our primary supply chain partners are authorised medical device and pharmaceutical manufacturers and distributors.
-The large majority of these are located in countries where the risk of modern slavery and human trafficking is low.
+The large majority of these are reputable suppliers who are based in the UK, US, and European Union.
 Where we deal with suppliers in countries where this risk is higher, we have put more robust controls and due diligence in place.

-The following table contains a summary of the activities that we consider present the highest risk of slavery and human trafficking in the industries in which we operate, with, in each case, a summary of the steps we have in place to avoid these affecting our activities or our supply chains.
+The following table contains a summary of the activities that we consider present the highest risk of slavery and human rights violations in the industries in which we operate, with, in each case, a summary of the steps we have in place to avoid these affecting our activities or our supply chains.

-Industry Risk Steps Taken include Appointing distributors and local country representatives in high risk countries Quality and ethical due diligence checks/reports Risk based approach to desktop and site auditing including third party auditors or compliance Representing manufacturers, engaging contract manufacturing and sourcing from raw material/component suppliers based in high risk countries schemes Robust agreements including quality and supply chain integrity clauses where applicable Signed statements of compliance and/or acceptance to our Code of Practice Open regular two-way communications on Appointing shipping third parties that assist in cross border processes including customs brokers, freight forwarders and transport companies involved in clearing customs compliance expectations and performance Provision of training to our partners where required Agreeing mitigating controls and corrective actions where required Terminating the relationship if mitigation not possible
+Industry Risk Steps Taken include Appointing distributors and local country representatives in high risk countries Quality and ethical due diligence checks/reports Risk based approach to desktop and site auditing including third party auditors or compliance Representing manufacturers, engaging contract manufacturing and sourcing from raw material/component suppliers based in high risk countries schemes Robust agreements including quality and supply chain integrity clauses where applicable Signed statements of compliance and/or acceptance to our Code of Practice Open regular two-way communications on Appointing shipping third parties that assist in cross border processes including customs brokers, freight forwarders and transport companies involved in clearing customs Open regular two-way communications on compliance expectations and performance Provision of training for our employees dealing with partners in high risk countries Provision of training to our partners where required Agreeing mitigating controls and corrective actions where required Terminating the relationship if mitigation is not possible

-4. Our Policies on Slavery and Human Trafficking
+4. Our Policies on Slavery and Human Rights Violations

 The DCC Code of Conduct sets out our Group's commitment to acting ethically and with integrity towards our employees and in all our business relationships.
-Specifically, Section 2 of the Code sets out our commitment to fair employment practices and Section 14 of the Code sets out our commitment to preventing, as far as practicable, slavery and human trafficking in our supply chains.
+Specifically, Section 2 of the Code sets out our commitment to fair employment practices and Section 14 of the Code sets out our commitment to preventing, as far as practicable, slavery and human rights violations in our supply chains.